1. What is a home entertainment network?

 MoCA technology is the only home entertainment networking standard in use by all three pay TV segments—cable, satellite and telco/IPTV.

 In the US, MoCA technology has been adopted by every major pay TV operator except one.
-All cable and satellite operators, and Verizon and other telcos, use MoCA technology in their network.
+Most cable and satellite operators, and Verizon and other telcos, use MoCA technology in their network.

-MoCA technology is also in various stages of deployment and trials among several pay TV operators in Europe and Latin America.
-Trials are also in place in South Africa and China.
+MoCA technology is also in various stages of deployment and trials among several pay TV operators in Europe, Latin America, South Africa and China.

-Yes and in the US only for now.
-MoCA-based adapters and DVRs are available now in retail channels including BestBuy, Fry’s and Amazon to name a few.
+Yes but in the U.S. only for now.
+MoCA-based adapters and DVRs are available in retail channels including BestBuy, Fry’s and Amazon to name a few.
 Look for products from branded CE vendors such as TiVo, Actiontec, D-Link and Netgear.
 Please visit their respective web sites for more information.

-Products integrating MoCA technology are also available for the custom installer community and MoCA is a member of CEDIA.
+Products integrating MoCA technology are also available for the custom installer community.
 Adapters, DVRs and other devices are used in retrofit environments where the home owner is asking for a custom multiroom DVR set up and/or a wireless network extension.
 MoCA technology is also suitable for commercial environments such as hospitality, healthcare and education.